masterdany88/restgwt/README.md

 Use the GWT console with :
 - mvn gwt:run
 - mvn gwt:debug
-or simply use mvn install as useal
+or simply use mvn install as usual

+Deploy on tomcat 7 from apache.

 ## What's in the sources